orterforth/orterforth/README.txt

  ln ( c-addr -- a-addr ) Aligns the stack value according to
                          CPU requirements.
 (ALIGNED is not part
                          of this version of fig-Forth.)

+These are implemented as primitives for performance reasons.

 BACKGROUND